How To: Create a replica where the secondary replica data is in a different coordinate system than the primary replica data

 - Click the Extract Data command on the Distributed Geodatabase toolbar.
 This opens the Extract Data Wizard.

 - Select the option to extract the Schema only.
-This option creates the schema on the target geodatabase (the child geodatabase).
+This option creates the schema on the target geodatabase (the secondary geodatabase).

 - Check the advanced options of this wizard and click Next.
 Choose the items you want to extract.